TalkingQuickly/talkingquickly.github.io/_drafts/2021-02-18-simple-docker-registry.md

 ## Summary

 We now have a private Docker Registry which can only be accessed by users authenticated via Keycloak.
-For more advanced configurations, for example where only certain users should be able to access the registry or where more granular access control is required, see [Harbour Docker Registry with Keycloak](@TODO).
+For more advanced configurations, for example where only certain users should be able to access the registry or where more granular access control is required, see [Harbour Docker Registry with Keycloak](/harbor-docker-registry-on-kubernetes-authentication-with-keycloak).

+{% include kubernetes-sso/contents.html active="dockerregistry" %}